casteval includes several scoring funcions, such as

 The forecast must contain raw data with 2 or more values per time point.

-, one score will be
+If summarize is TRUE, one score will be

 returned and it will be based on either the score at time

-or at fcst$forecast_time + after
+at or at fcst$forecast_time + after, depending

-is provided.
+on whether at or after is provided.
 (Only one

 is accepted at a time.)

-If summarize
+If summarize is FALSE, then at

-are ignored, and the output will be a data frame
+and after are ignored, and the output will be a data frame

 as described above, with scores for each